rak-n-rok/Krake/README.md

 #### Bootstrapping the database

-The `etc` database can be bootstrapped, by adding resources to it before starting Krake:
+The `etcd` database can be bootstrapped, by adding resources to it before starting Krake:

 ```bash